lowRISC/opentitan/hw/ip/spi_device/doc/index.md

 phase.
 For further details, please refer to this diagram from Wikipedia:
 [File:SPI_timing_diagram2.svg](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#/media/File:SPI_timing_diagram2.svg)

-## SPI Device Generic Mode
+## SPI Device Firmware Operation Mode

-As described in the Theory of Operations above, in generic mode, the SPI device writes incoming data directly into the SRAM (through RXFIFO) and updates the SPI device SRAM write pointer ({{< regref "RXF_PTR.wptr" >}}).
+As described in the Theory of Operations above, in this mode, the SPI device writes incoming data directly into the SRAM (through RXFIFO) and updates the SPI device SRAM write pointer ({{< regref "RXF_PTR.wptr" >}}).
 It does not parse a command byte nor address bytes, analyzing incoming data relies on firmware implementation of a